2018–19 Big East Conference men's basketball season

 Four Big East schools received bids to the NCAA Tournament (Marquette, Seton Hall, St. John's, and Villanova).
-Villanova was the only team to make it out the Round of 64 before losing to Purdue in the Round of 32.
+Villanova was the only team to make it out of the Round of 64 before losing to Purdue in the Round of 32.

 Five Big East schools received bids to the National Invitation Tournament (Creighton, Xavier, Georgetown, Providence, and Butler) with only Creighton and Xavier advancing past the 1st Round, with the Bluejays making to the Quarterfinals before losing to TCU.

 Marquette guard Markus Howard was named the Big East Player of the Year after leading the Big East in scoring with 25.0 PPG.
 Georgetown freshman guard James Akinjo was named Big East Freshman of the Year.
 Villanova head coach Jay Wright was named Big East coach of the year for the sixth time.

 Head coaches

 Coaching changes

 On March 27, 2018, Chris Mack was hired as the new head coach of Louisville, leaving Xavier after nine seasons.
 Four days later, longtime assistant coach Travis Steele was named the new head coach of the Musketeers.